Joseph Mullaly

-Joseph Mullaly (died 1906) was a 19th-century brickmaker in Los Angeles, California, and a member of the Los Angeles Common Council, the city's governing body.
+Joseph Mullally (died 1906) was a 19th-century brickmaker in Los Angeles, California, and a member of the Los Angeles Common Council, the city's governing body.

-Mullaly came to California in 1852 and to Los Angeles in 1854, where he began brickmaking along with partners Samuel Ayers and David Porter.
+Mullally came to California in 1852 and to Los Angeles in 1854, where he began brickmaking along with partners Samuel Ayers and David Porter.
 Their best year was 1858, when they sold two million bricks for improvements proposed in 1859.

 Two of the historic buildings for which he made bricks from the clay found on the site or nearby were the John Rains House in today's Rancho Cucamonga, in 1860, and the [Louis Phillips Mansion] in the Pomona Valley, in 1875.